Italy looks to safeguard biomedical valley leading fight against COVID-19

 Companies have been working flat out on coronavirus-related production such as filters and circuits to help supply oxygen, and disposable medical items to hook patients up to ventilators.

-Dimar, one of a handful of companies producing respiratory helmets, had police and staff from Italy's Civil Protection unit knocking on its doors to take stock back to neighbouring Lombardy, one of Italy's worst affected regions.
+Dimar, one of a handful of companies producing respiratory helmets, had police and staff from Italy's Civil Protection unit knocking on its doors to take the stock back to neighbouring Lombardy, one of Italy's worst-affected regions.

 The company, which supplies emergency departments in around 125 hospitals, has ratcheted up output of its face-covering helmets that allow patients to be treated away from overwhelmed intensive care units.